How *That* Random Disney Song Made It Into

 "Some of those recording sessions went on and on and on, so by the end you're loopy and you just become like teenagers and jokes are coming out of your mouth and you kind of forget that it's a Disney movie.
 You just start riffing the way you would at some late night improv show," says Eichner.
 "There's a lot of good stuff [we didn't use] that is very, very inappropriate."

-Eichner's favorite lost bit wasn't inappropriate, though, and in fact, and would have added a little more LGBTQ representation (however slight) to the studio's catalogue.
+Eichner's favourite lost bit wasn't inappropriate, though, and in fact, and would have added a little more LGBTQ representation (however slight) to the studio's catalogue.

 Advertisement